williamwutq/wannasleep/README.md

     version   Show version information
 Common Options:
-    -h, --help       Show this help message and exit -v, --version    Show version information and exit -m, --message    Specify the description for the todo item (used with 'add' and 'edit' commands) -t, --tags       Comma-separated list of tags for the todo item -i, --id         Specify the HUID of the todo item to operate on -d, --deadline   Specify the deadline for the todo item in HUID format For detailed help on a specific command, run: todo <command> --help
+    -h, --help       Show this help message and exit -m, --message    Specify the description for the todo item (used with 'add' and 'edit' commands) -t, --tags       Comma-separated list of tags for the todo item -u, --huid       Specify the HUID of the todo item to operate on -d, --deadline   Specify the deadline for the todo item in HUID format For detailed help on a specific command, run: todo <command> --help
 ```